Geoff Nicholson

-Geoff J. Nicholson (born 4 March 1953) is a British novelist and non-fiction writer.
+Geoffrey Joseph Nicholson (4 March 1953 – 18 January 2025) was a British novelist and non-fiction writer.

-Biography
+Background

-Geoff J. Nicholson was born in Hillsborough, Sheffield studied English at Gonville and Caius College Cambridge, and Modern European Drama at the University of Essex.
+Geoffrey Joseph Nicholson was born in Hillsborough, Sheffield on 4 March 1953.
+He studied English at Gonville and Caius College, Cambridge, and Modern European Drama at the University of Essex.

+Career

-He is generally regarded as a satirist in the tradition of Evelyn Waugh, his writing also being compared favorably with that of Kinsgley and Martin Amis, Jonathan Coe, Will Self and Zadie Smith.
-The main themes and features of his books include leading characters with major obsessions, sexual and otherwise (guitars, Volkswagens, women's feet and shoes), interweaving storylines and hidden subcultures and societies.
-His books usually contain a lot of black humour.
-He has also written several works of non-fiction and many short stories.
+Nicholson was generally regarded as a satirist in the tradition of Evelyn Waugh, his writing also being compared favourably with that of Kinsgley and Martin Amis, Jonathan Coe, Will Self and Zadie Smith.
+The main themes and features of his books included leading characters with major obsessions, sexual and otherwise (guitars, Volkswagens, women's feet and shoes), interweaving storylines and hidden subcultures and societies.
+His books usually contained a lot of black humour.
+He also wrote several works of non-fiction and many short stories.
 His novel Bleeding London was shortlisted for the 1997 Whitbread Prize.

 His travelogue Day Trips to the Desert was read on Radio 4 by Bill Nighy.

-His novel What We Did on Our Holidays was made into the movie Permanent Vacation, featuring David Carradine, directed by W. Scott Peake.
+His novel What We Did on Our Holidays was made into the 2007 film Permanent Vacation, featuring David Carradine, directed by W. Scott Peake.

 He was a member of the delegation of Los Angeles writers and filmmakers invited by the National Endowment for the Arts to participate in the Guadalajara International Book Festival in 2009.

+Personal life and death

+Nicholson's marriages to Tessa Robinson and Dian Hanson ended in divorce.
+At the time of his death, he was in a relationship with Caroline Gannon.

+Nicholson died from chronic myelomonocytic leukaemia at a Colchester hospital on 18 January 2025, at the age of 71.